galiarmero/webpack-sandbox/README.md

 </html>
 ```

-Lodash exports the `_` object which wraps multiple utility functions. `index.js` assumes that `_` exists, and this case it does since Lodash is included in the page ahead of `index.js`.
+Lodash exports the `_` object which wraps multiple utility functions. `index.js` assumes that `_` exists, and in this case it does since Lodash is included in the page ahead of `index.js`.
 But the latter never really asserted that it needs Lodash.

 There are problems with this setup: